Transfer Learning in Information Criteria-based Feature Selection: Real Data Applications

 }

-{We test the proposed TLCp and its approximation schemes in the non-orthogonal case on three real data sets to demonstrate their potential applications in practice.
-Moreover, our methods will be compared with other standard feature selection (FS) methods and two state-of-art multi-task FS approaches. }
+{We test the original and approximate TLCp cutoff methods in the non-orthogonal case on three real datasets to demonstrate their potential applications in practice.
+Our methods will be compared with benchmarks including LASSO \citep{tibshirani1996regression}, stepwise feature selection method (stepwise FS) \citep{draper1998applied}, univariate feature selection method (univariate FS) \citep{guyon2003introduction}, and running the aforementioned methods on the aggregate dataset formed by combining data for both the target and source tasks (referred to as ``aggregate LASSO", ``aggregate stepwise FS" and `` aggregate univariate FS" hereinafter).
+Additionally, we will compare the proposed TLCp methods with two state-of-art multi-task learning methods (referred to as ``the least $\ell_{2,1}$-norm'' \citep{lounici2009taking} and ``multi-level LASSO'' \citep{lozano2012multi}).
+We use the software package from \citet{zhou2012mutal} and \citet{matwork2017statistics} to solve these two multi-task methods.}

+{We implement the aforementioned benchmarks based on the statistics and machine learning toolbox \citep{matwork2017statistics}.
+For univariate FS, we perform a $t$-test to decide whether the linear relationship (i.e., the Pearson correlation coefficient) between a feature and the response is significant or not. $F$-test is used in the stepwise FS (forward-backward selection) to determine whether a model with more parameters gives a significantly better least-square fit to the data.
+We use a predetermined significance level of $0.05$.}